3001: The Final Odyssey: Plot summary

 Thirty years later, Poole is married, and a member of a small team responsible for monitoring Europa.
 Halman contacts him to warn that following the events of 2010: Odyssey Two and 2061: Odyssey Three, the Jovian monolith had sent a report to its superior monolith, containing details about the human species after first contact.
-Since this report took place shortly after the wars of the 20th century, Halman believes the response just received after the 900-year round trip contains instructions to destroy humanity, due to its failure as a species.
+Since this report took place shortly after the wars of the 20th century, Halman believes the response just received after the 900-year round trip contains instructions to destroy humanity, due to its perceived failure as a species.

 Unsure whether they can physically harm the Monolith, the Europa team decide instead to infect it—as a computational mechanism—with a computer virus.
 Poole requests Halman to act as a Trojan Horse and place the virus inside the monolith, where it will be executed.
 Suitable computer and biological viruses already exist in the Pico Vault, an ultrasecure storage on the Moon, used for the most dangerous agents of these kinds.
 The Europa team also agree to leave a petabyte-capacity holographic 3D storage medium on Europa to allow Halman and other lifeforms in the monolith to upload themselves and escape the monolith's failure.

 The monolith does receive orders to exterminate humanity, and starts a duplication, whereupon millions of monoliths form two cascade screens to prevent Solar light and heat from reaching Earth and its colonies, but the monoliths all quickly disintegrate as a result of the virus.
 The monoliths' makers' response to its destruction will occur in another 900 years as the earliest possibility.

 The petabyte storage device, containing Halman and other lifeforms, but also infected with the virus, is subsequently sealed by scientists in the Pico Vault.
 At the close of the story, Poole and other humans land on Europa to start peaceful relations with the primitive native Europans.
 A statement is made that the monolith's makers will not determine humanity's fate until "the Last Days".

+A chronological continuation can be considered the short epilogue of the second book, 2010: Odyssey Two (1982), in which the action takes place 17,000 years later, in 20,001 CE (see more details).